fieldtrip/website/example/samplesize.md

 ---
 title: Using simulations to estimate the sample size for cluster-based permutation test
+category: example
-tags: [example, statistics, cluster, neighbours, simulation]
+tags: [statistics, cluster, neighbours, simulation]
 ---

 # Using simulations to estimate the sample size for cluster-based permutation test